patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tile/tile.md

 section: components
 ---

 A **tile** component is a form of selection that can be used in place of a [radio button](/components/radio) and is commonly used in [forms](/components/form).
-A tile appears visually similar to a [selectable card](https://www.patternfly.org/v4/components/card/.
+A tile appears visually similar to a [selectable card](https://www.patternfly.org/v4/components/card/).
 However, tiles are used specifically when the user is selecting a static option, whereas a selectable card triggers an action or opens a quickstart or sidebar to provide additional information.

-design-guidelines)

 ## Usage